aubaka/webBlogPost/README.md

 References
 In addition to the Udacity course materials, I got helpful tips for creating this website from the following articles and resources:

-Becoming a CSS Grid Ninja!, Medium

-Colours helped my pick my color palette
+'Becoming a CSS Grid Ninja!', Medium Colours helped my pick my color palette

 Images
 All images on the site come from Pexels and are free to use without attribution.